chipmuenk/pyfda/README.md

 ## License
 pyfda source code ist distributed under a permissive MIT license, binaries / bundles come with a GPLv3 license due to bundled components with stricter licenses.

-## Installing and running pyfda
+## Installing, running and uninstalling pyfda
 For details, see [INSTALLATION.md](INSTALLATION.md).
 ### Binaries
-Binaries can be downloaded under [Releases](https://github.com/chipmuenk/pyfda/releases) for versioned releases and for a latest release, automatically created for pushes to the main branch.
+Binaries can be downloaded under [Releases](https://github.com/chipmuenk/pyfda/releases) for versioned releases and for a latest release, automatically created for each push to the main branch.

 Binaries for **64 bit Windows** and **OS X** are created with **[pyInstaller](https://www.pyinstaller.org/)**.
 These executables self-extract to a temporary directory that is automatically deleted when pyfda is terminated (except when it crashes), they don't modify the system except for two ASCII configuration files and a log file.
-No additional software / libraries need to be installed, there is no interaction with existing python installations.
+No additional software / libraries need to be installed, there is no interaction with existing python installations and you can simply overwrite or delete the executables when updating.

 Binaries for **Linux** are created as Flatpaks, they can also be downloaded from **[Flathub](https://flathub.org/apps/details/com.github.chipmuenk.pyfda)**.
 Many Linux distros have built-in flatpak support, for others it's easy to install with e.g. `sudo apt install flatpak`.
 For details check the [Flatpak](https://www.flatpak.org/) home page.